|Summary:||In which an agent recovers a lost mini, pet, or child in his care.|

 Nume rolled his eyes and turned to lead the way back to his response center.
 He kept Luxury visible from the corner of his eye at all times.
 With her around, he’d be preoccupied enough to get home very, very quickly.

 “Awww, poor kiddo!” said the blonde.
-“Well, don’t worry, Auntie Lux with play with you, and give you ice cream, and lots of snuggles, and we can draw pictures, and we’ll have lots of fun!”
+“Well, don’t worry, Auntie Lux will play with you, and give you ice cream, and lots of snuggles, and we can draw pictures, and we’ll have lots of fun!”

 “I told him no sugar,” Nume grumbled.